goldenguy00/MiscFixes/Release/README.md

 > - "RightInfoBar" -Always null, kept in for compat

 ---

+# Important Changes
+### Check the changelog for more info.
+This list may not include everything.

 - Fixes common Henry prefab creation error
 - Fixes NRE when masterless bodies level up (TryGiveFreeUnlockWhenLevelUp)